visionmedia/node-progress/Readme.md

 - `incomplete` incomplete character defaulting to "-"
 - `clear` option to clear the bar on completion defaulting to false
 - `callback` optional function to call when the progress bar completes
+- `formatter` optional function that customizes conversion of tokens to output

 ### Tokens